Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/3ds-decision-manager/external-authentication-for-3ds.md

 {% endhint %}

 {% hint style="success" %}
-Being a payments product, Hyperswitch is always up to date with the latest regulations globally.
+Being a payments product, Superstream is always up to date with the latest regulations globally.
 On that front, the merchants need not worry about compliance.
-For merchants who want to integrate the latest authentication products to offer a frictionless payment flow to their customers, but also enjoy the liability shift, Hyperswitch has got you covered.
+For merchants who want to integrate the latest authentication products to offer a frictionless payment flow to their customers, but also enjoy the liability shift, Superstream has got you covered.
 Products like Digital Authentication Framework (DAF), Delegated Authentication (DA), Secure Payment Confirmation (SPC), Click to Pay (CTP), etc. are in our roadmap.
 Check out the product on sandbox or get in touch with us for more information.
 {% endhint %}